Unicon/tool13demo/README.md

 cloud.aws.credentials.secret-key=<secret key>
 cloud.aws.end-point.uri=<sqs uri>
 ```
-3. Ensure that the `spring.autoconfigure.exclude` property is commented out in the application.properties file.
+3. Ensure that the `spring.autoconfigure.exclude` property is commented out in the application-local.properties file (or application.properties, whichever is being used locally).

 Sample SQS Message for AGS/Grade Passback
 -----------------------------------------